raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 When there are multiple inputs for the same output, what would an inversion of the function return for that output?
 For example, if we assume the function `ztalloc` inverts `collatz`, what does `ztalloc(10)` return?
 Three?
 Or Twenty?

-That isn't possible, which is why a function that is invertible must have exactly one unique input for each unique output.
+Returning two different values where one is expected isn't possible, which is why a function that is invertible must have exactly one unique input for each unique output.

 ### Invertible functions and compound values

-Invertible functions can really only have one input and one output.
-Therefore, this function is not invertible:
+Invertible functions can't have two outputs.
+They also can't have two inputs.
+Therefore, this function is not invertible as written:

 ```javascript
 const cons = (head, tail) => [head, ...tail];
 ```

-Instead, we must find a way to represent multiple values as a single compound value.
+Instead, we must find a way to represent multiple inputs as a single compound value.

-For example, we can reqrite our function to take a single tuple as input, and realy on the semantics of structural equality, as we mentioned above:[^equality]
+For example, we can rewrite our function to take a single tuple as input, and rely on the semantics of structural equality, as we mentioned above:[^equality]

 ```javascript
 const cons = ([head, tail]) => [head, ...tail];